Marquis de Lafayette - Early Life:

 Working with Franklin, Lafayette lobbied for additional troops and supplies.
 Granted 6,000 men under General Jean-Baptiste de Rochambeau, he returned to America in May 1781.
 Sent to Virginia by Washington, he conducted operations against the traitor Benedict Arnold as well as shadowed the army of Major General Lord Charles Cornwallis as it moved north.
 Nearly trapped at the Battle of Green Spring in July, Lafayette monitored British activities until the arrival of Washington's army in September.
 Taking part in the Siege of Yorktown, Lafayette was present at the British surrender.

-Lafayette in Later Life:
+Marquis de Lafayette - Later Life:

 Sailing home to France in December 1781, Lafayette was received at Versailles and promoted to field marshal.
 After aiding in planning an aborted expedition to the West Indies, he worked with Thomas Jefferson to develop trade agreements.
 Returning to America in 1782, he toured the country and received several honors.
 Remaining active in American affairs, he routinely met with the new country's representatives in France.

 On December 29, 1786, King Louis XVI appointed Lafayette to the Assembly of Notables which was convened to address the nation's worsening finances.
 Arguing for spending cuts, he was one who called for the convening of the Estates General.
 Elected to represent the nobility from Riom, he was present when the Estates General opened on May 5, 1789.
 Following the Oath of the Tennis Court and the creation of the National Assembly, Lafayette joined the new body and on July 11, 1789, he presented a draft of the "Declaration of the Rights of Man and the Citizen."